 Nothing may be certain except death and taxes, but I think it is certain that you will grow old, unless you die early.

-Posted on May 19, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Assisted Living Facilities, CMS, CMS Proposal, DHHS, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Legislation, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Limits, Medicaid Providers, Medicaid Recipients, Medicaid Recipients Over 55, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Budget, Medicare Reimbursement Rates, NC, North Carolina, Personal Care Services, Rate Reductions, Reduction in Medicaid Payments, Reductions, Shared Saving Plan and tagged Aged Population, Assisted Living Facilities, Centers for Medicare and Medicaid Services, CMS, DHHS, Disability Rights, Division of Medical Assistance, General Assembly, Health care, Health care provider, Home Health Services, Medicaid, Medicaid recipients, Medicaid Reimbursement Rate, Medicaid Reimbursments, Medicaid Services, Medicare, NC Medicaid, North Carolina, Nursing Homes, PCS, Personal Care Services, Shared Savings Plan.
+Posted on May 19, 2014, in Adult Care Homes, Adult Care Homes that Accept Medicaid, Assisted Living Facilities, CMS, CMS Proposal, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Legislation, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Limits, Medicaid Providers, Medicaid Recipients, Medicaid Recipients Over 55, Medicaid Reimbursements, Medicaid Services, Medicare, Medicare Budget, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Personal Care Services, Rate Reductions, Reduction in Medicaid Payments, Reductions, Shared Saving Plan and tagged Aged Population, Assisted Living Facilities, Centers for Medicare and Medicaid Services, CMS, Disability Rights, Division of Medical Assistance, General Assembly, Health care, Health care provider, Home Health Services, Medicaid, Medicaid recipients, Medicaid Reimbursement Rate, Medicaid Reimbursments, Medicaid Services, Medicare, NC DHHS, NC Medicaid, North Carolina, Nursing Homes, PCS, Personal Care Services, Shared Savings Plan.
 Bookmark the permalink.
-1 Comment.
+2 Comments.